Subalgebras of simple AF-algebras: Applications

-\begin{proof} Let $X = \sigma(a) = \sigma(b)$ and let $\hat{a}$ and $\hat{b}$ be the *-homomorphisms $C(X) \rightarrow B$ given by the functional calculus.
+\begin{proof} Let $X = \sigma(a) = \sigma(b)$ and let $\hat{a}$ and $\hat{b}$ be the $^*$-homomorphisms $C(X) \rightarrow B$ given by the functional calculus.
 If $X = \sigma(a) = \sigma(b)$, then $K_0(C(X))$ is canonically isomorphic to $C(X, \mathbb{Z})$ and is generated as a group by the elements $[\chi_U]$ for compact, open sets $U \subseteq X$.
 Hence $K_0(\hat{a}) = K_0(\hat{b})$ if, and only if, $\chi_U(a)$ and $\chi_U(b)$ are unitarily equivalent for each compact, open set $U \subseteq X$.
-Now apply the uniqueness portion of Theorem \ref{thm:Classification} to the *-homomorphisms $\hat{a}$ and $\hat{b}$. \end{proof}
+Now apply the uniqueness portion of Theorem \ref{thm:Classification} to the $^*$-homomorphisms $\hat{a}$ and $\hat{b}$. \end{proof}

-We end with an abstract characterization of AF-algebras among the class of simple, unital C$^*$-algebras with unique trace and divisible $K_0$-group.
-The following result is known and can be deduced from the classification of separable, simple, unital, nuclear, $\mathcal{Z}$-stable C$^*$-algebras which satisfy the UCT and have unique trace.
-The minimal route through the literature seems to be the quasidiagonality theorem of \cite{TWW:Annals}, the results of Matui-Sato to show $A$ has tracial rank zero \cite{MatuiSato:DecompositionRank}, and the classification of separable, simple, unital, nuclear, tracial AF-algebra satisfying the UCT due to H.\ Lin in \cite{Lin:TAFClassification}.
+We end with an abstract characterization of AF-algebras among the class of simple, unital C$^*$-algebras with a unique trace and divisible $K_0$-group.
+The following result is known and can be deduced from the classification of separable, simple, unital, nuclear, $\mathcal{Z}$-stable C$^*$-algebras which satisfy the UCT and have a unique trace.
+The minimal route through the literature seems to be the quasidiagonality theorem of \cite{TWW:Annals}, the results of Matui-Sato to show $A$ is tracially AF \cite{MatuiSato:DecompositionRank}, and the classification of separable, simple, unital, nuclear, tracially AF-algebras satisfying the UCT due to Lin in \cite{Lin:TAFClassification}.
 The latter result makes heavy use of deep classification and structural results for approximately homogeneous C$^*$-algebras.
 It is worth emphasizing that the proof given here does not depend on tracial approximations of any kind and does not depend on any inductive limit structure beyond that for AF-algebras.

-\begin{corollary} Suppose $A$ is a simple, unital, C*-algebra with unique trace and divisible $K_0$-group.
+\begin{corollary} Suppose $A$ is a simple, unital, $C^*$-algebra with a unique trace and divisible $K_0$-group.
 Then $A$ is an AF-algebra if, and only if, $A$ is separable, nuclear, and $\mathcal{Q}$-stable, $A$ satisfies the UCT, and $K_1(A) = 0$. \end{corollary}

 \begin{proof} It is well known that AF-algebras are separable, nuclear, and satisfy the UCT.
 As $K_0(A)$ is divisible, $K_0(A \otimes \mathcal{Q}) \cong K_0(A)$ and hence $A$ is $\mathcal{Q}$-stable by the classification of AF-algebras.